Nibamot/sample_lnmp_stack/README.md

 2. **MySQL**
 A deployment named `mysql-deployment` is in place to serve as the DB.
 The deployment has been exposed as a ClusterIP (mysql-svc) on the default port 3306.
+The MySQL deployment also has a Persistent Volume to keep it's data stateful.